- General Regulations eTOP -

 3.1.4 colocation services,

-3.1.5 leasing of telecommunications devices, virtual servers, and dedicated servers,
+3.1.5 leasing of telecommunications equipment, virtual and dedicated servers,

-3.1.6 additional services related to the above, including administrative support services,
+3.1.6 ancillary services related to the above Services, including administrative work services,

-3.2 The Operator provides Services to entities intending to use them in areas where there are technical possibilities for their provision.
+3.2 The Operator provides Services to entities intending to use them in the area where there are technical capabilities to provide them.

-3.3 The range of Services offered by the Operator may vary by location due to technical capabilities.
+3.3 The scope of Services offered by the Operator may vary by location due to technical capabilities.

 3.4 The scope of Services provided to the Subscriber is specified in detail in the Agreement.